Parthenogenesis: Life history types

 A young Komodo dragon, Varanus komodoensis, produced through parthenogenesis.
-Komodo dragons can produce offspring both through sexual reproduction and parthenogenesis.
+Komodo dragons can produce offspring through both sexual reproduction and parthenogenesis.

 Some species reproduce exclusively by parthenogenesis (such as the bdelloid rotifers), while others can switch between sexual reproduction and parthenogenesis.
 This is called facultative parthenogenesis (other terms are cyclical parthenogenesis, heterogamy or heterogony).
 The switch between sexuality and parthenogenesis in such species may be triggered by the season (aphid, some gall wasps), or by a lack of males or by conditions that favour rapid population growth (rotifers and cladocerans like Daphnia).
 In these species, asexual reproduction occurs either in summer (aphids) or as long as conditions are favourable.
 This is because in asexual reproduction, a successful genotype can spread quickly without being modified by sex or wasting resources on male offspring who will not give birth.
 Some species can produce both sexually and through parthenogenesis, and offspring in the same clutch of a species of tropical lizard can be a mix of sexually produced offspring and parthenogenically produced offspring.
 In California condors, facultative parthenogenesis can occur even when a male is present and available for a female to breed with.
 In times of stress, offspring produced by sexual reproduction may be fitter as they have new, possibly beneficial gene combinations.
 In addition, sexual reproduction provides the benefit of meiotic recombination between non-sister chromosomes, a process associated with repair of DNA double-strand breaks and other DNA damages that may be induced by stressful conditions.

 Many taxa with heterogony have within them species that have lost the sexual phase and are now completely asexual.
 Many other cases of obligate parthenogenesis (or gynogenesis) are found among polyploids and hybrids where the chromosomes cannot pair for meiosis.

 The production of female offspring by parthenogenesis is referred to as thelytoky (e.g., aphids) while the production of males by parthenogenesis is referred to as arrhenotoky (e.g., bees).
 When unfertilized eggs develop into both males and females, the phenomenon is called deuterotoky.